tangramdotdev/bootstrap/README.md

 Eventually, this will be hosted in a nice place, and a `2` mode will take care of that for you.

-### Initial Cross-Toolchain

-Building the cross-toolchain to the point where it can be used as a chroot takes about 20 minutes on Ben's computer.
-There is a premade tarball containing the result of the build to this point.
-Run `tar xpvf lfs-11.1-initial-chroot.tar.xz` from the project root and set `ENV EXISTING_CROSS_TOOLCHAIN=1`.
-Take care to include `p` - permissions must be preserved when unpacking.
-The provided `reset-ch7.sh` script will reset `lfs/` to this state.
-Set to `0` to build the whole thing from scratch.
-This tarball includes all the sources, and the `FETCH_TOOLCHAIN_MODE` will be ignored, no packages will be fetched.
-It is unnecessary to populate the `toolchain/` directory first.
-This mode has the effect of skipping directly to [Chapter 7](https://www.linuxfromscratch.org/lfs/downloads/stable/LFS-BOOK-11.1-NOCHUNKS.html#ch-tools-introduction-chroot) and beginning there.

 ## Acknowledgements

 - [LFS 11.1](https://www.linuxfromscratch.org/lfs/downloads/stable/LFS-BOOK-11.1-NOCHUNKS.html)
 - [reinterpretcat/lfs](https://github.com/reinterpretcat/lfs)